How to Adjust a Toilet Fill Valve

 Truly floatless fill valves depend on pressure differences to regulate the flow of water into the toilet tank.
 In this case, the fill valve sits inside the water in the tank.
 Sensors in the valve detect the pressure differences and cause the valve to move up or down.
 Check the top of the fill valve and locate the adjustment screw found there.
 Turn this screw clockwise to raise the fill level or turn it counterclockwise if you want to lower the fill level.

 As you can see, the task of adjusting the fill valve is easy once you identify the type of valve in your toilet tank.
-Contact a plumber in Appleton, WI for help if you aren’t able to correct the water flow anomaly in your toilet tank despite implementing the tips above.
-Tureks Plumbing Services is available 24/7 to address all your plumbing needs, so reach out any time you need our services.
+Contact a plumber in Appleton, WI, for help if you aren’t able to correct the water flow anomaly in your toilet tank despite implementing the tips above.
+Tureks Plumbing Services offers 24/7 emergency plumbing services in Appleton, WI, so reach out any time you need our services.